git-ecosystem/git-credential-manager/docs/credstores.md

-When connecting to a Windows machine over a network session (such as SSH), GCM is unable to persist credentials to the Windows Credential Manager due to limitations in Windows itself.
-Note that connecting by Remote Desktop does not suffer from the same limitation.
+When connecting to a Windows machine over a network session (such as SSH), GCM is unable to persist credentials to the Windows Credential Manager due to limitations in Windows.
+Connecting by Remote Desktop doesn't suffer from this limitation.

 ## DPAPI protected files